joes0451/ADev/ReadMe.txt

     More use of SwingWorker and the progress bar for better output.
     Other improvements.

+ADev-3.3.1:
+    Removed the Gradle 'clean --stop' option as it wasn't working.
+    Improved the running of commands in Linux.

 I use it for all of my own development, and try to fix what issues I see, but please let me know of any issues that you find so that I can fix them.